SS James Carruthers: Final voyage

-By 3 o'clock on the morning of Saturday, November 8, the first hints of the storm blew over Lake Superior.
+By 3 o'clock on the morning of November 8, the first hints of the storm blew over Lake Superior.
 The winds quickly shifted from southwest to northwest, bringing with them freezing temperatures, snow squalls, and high waves.
-The Carruthers and the Sheadle were better than halfway to the Soo when the storm hit.
+The James Carruthers and the J.H.
+Sheadle were better than halfway to the Soo when the storm hit.
 By the evening, both vessels were locking through and snaking their way down the St. Mary's River.
 While going down the river the Canadian freighter passed the upbound Midland Prince.
-Angus "Ray" McMillan, wheelsman of the Carruthers, sighted his friend Jack Daley aboard the Prince and yelled out, "We're going to Midland this time, Jack!
-I'll tell your father we passed you!"
-At 12:53 on the morning of Sunday, November 9, the Carruthers was sighted taking on coal at the Picklands, Mather & Company dock near De Tour, Michigan.
+At 12:53 on the morning of November 9, the James Carruthers was sighted taking on coal at the Pickands, Mather & Company dock near De Tour, Michigan.
 Shortly after refueling, the James Carruthers entered Lake Huron, with the J.H.
 Sheadle a short distance behind.
-The lights of the Carruthers were visible for a short time aboard the Sheadle as they sailed on a southeastern heading.
-A little after dawn, the Carruthers turned to port on a course that would keep her south of Great Duck Island and on a straight line for Georgian Bay.
-The Carruthers hasn't been seen since.
+The lights of the James Carruthers were visible for a short time aboard the J.H.
+Sheadle as they sailed on a southeastern heading.
+A little after dawn, the James Carruthers disappeared into the horizon.